Ali-hey-0/Codex-Account-Selector/README.md

 Enter your choice (1-5):
 ```

-- Type the number of the desired account and press Enter.
+· Type the number of the desired account and press Enter.
-- A new Codex window will open.
+· A new Codex window will open.
 The first launch creates the profile folder (may take a few seconds longer).
-- To launch additional accounts, keep the menu open and choose another number.
+· To launch additional accounts, keep the menu open and choose another number.
 Each will open a completely independent window.

-🧪 **Tip:** You can log into different Codex / OpenAI accounts in each window, or use the same account with different workspaces – it's up to you.
+🧪 Tip: You can log into different Codex / OpenAI accounts in each window, or use the same account with different workspaces – it's up to you.

 ---

-## 🔧 Customization
+🔧 Customization

 Open ac-codex.bat with any text editor (Notepad, VS Code, etc.).
 The variables at the top control all behaviour.

-### Adding More Accounts
+Adding More Accounts

 Copy the menu entry pattern.
 For a 5th account, add: